How to Embed Videos in WordPress

 As we alluded to, embedding videos in WordPress is super simple, regardless of the video platform you’re using.
 The good news is that you don’t necessarily need a plugin to embed video into your WordPress website.

 If you have a YouTube or Vimeo video, for example, WordPress includes an automatic embedding option that is enabled by default.
 To leverage this, first grab the URL of the video you’re interested in embedding:

-Next, head to the edit screen of a page or post of your choosing within the WordPress back end – it doesn’t matter which editor you decide to use on this occasion.
+Next, head to the edit screen of a page or post of your choice within the WordPress back end – it doesn’t matter which post editor you decide to use on this occasion.
 Finally, paste the URL into the editor, and wait a couple of seconds for the screen to update (or switch to the Visual editor if you’re not already in it).
 You’ll then see your video display within your content: